 In your MLA Works Cited list, dates are always written in day-month-year order, with the month abbreviated if it’s five or more letters long, e.g. 5 Mar.
 2018.

 In the main text, you’re free to use either day-month-year or month-day-year order, as long as you use one or the other consistently.
 Don’t abbreviate months in the main text, and use numerals for dates, e.g. 5 March 2018 or March 5, 2018.

 Some source types, such as books and journal articles, may contain footnotes (or endnotes) with additional information.
-MLA style provides guidelines for referring to information from a note in an in-text citation:
+The following rules apply when citing information from a note in an MLA in-text citation:

 If you cite only one Shakespeare play in your paper, you should include a Works Cited entry for that play, and your in-text citations should start with the author’s name, e.g. (Shakespeare 1.1.4).